 Study in North Macedonia with YES Abroad!

-The Republic of Macedonia, is located in the central Balkan Peninsula in Southeast Europe.
+The Republic of North Macedonia, is located in the central Balkan Peninsula in Southeast Europe.
 Bordered by Kosovo, Serbia, Bulgaria, Greece, and Albania, The Republic of North Macedonia is landlocked.
 With a central valley formed by the Vardar River and framed along its borders by mountain ranges, the terrain is mostly rugged.
 North Macedonia has a transitional climate from Mediterranean to continental with hot, dry summers and moderate winters.

 The country’s capital of Skopje is where YES Abroad students spend their program year.
 With a population of over 500,000 people, Skopje is the country’s largest city and is the country's political, cultural, economic, and academic center.